How Does Economy of Monopolies Work in Science in 2025?

 So, science ethics, namely the custom of accepting submissions only from the author, is immoral, because it effectively blocks development of science.

-To overcome the silly system of monopolies, donate to AIIS (AI Internet-Socialism) app.
+To overcome the silly system of monopolies, donate to AIIM (AI Internet-Meritocracy) app.